-CIVICUS Monitor Watch List Updated-15th August 2018
+CIVICUS Monitor Watch List Updated-5th December 2018

 In the coming weeks, the CIVICUS Monitor will closely track developments in each of these countries as part of efforts to ensure greater pressure is brought to bear on governments.
 CIVICUS calls upon these governments to do everything in their power to immediately end the ongoing crackdowns and ensure that perpetrators are held to account.